 Inflammation is a very big subject area with many intricate details; however, I'll share a brief description for you.

-So what are some of the dynamics that may be contributing to this situation?
+So, what are some of the influences that may be contributing to this situation?

 Filling up of the EMF spectrum with radio and microwave frequencies like wi-fi and mobile phone transmissions that may disrupt cellular communication and integrity, induce DNA damage and other inflammatory processes.
+Research has shown that WiFi radiation resonates the voltage gated calcium channels (VGCC) on our cell membranes leading to an excessive influx of calcium into the cells increasing the production of a damaging free radical called peroxynitrite.
+Peroxynitrite reacts with many other cellular components causing cell dysfunction.
 This is particularly an issue with children as their skulls are thinner and therefore have less protection.
-Microwave radiation resonates the water molecules in our body, and may disrupt their optimal liquid crystalline structure.
+Microwave radiation also resonates the water molecules in our body, and may disrupt their optimal liquid crystalline structure.
 Structured water surrounds all proteins and membranes in the body and even our DNA.
 This structured water plays an important part in cellular communication, energy transfer as well as other quantum properties related to information transfer.
+Reference by Professor Martin Pall below.

 Electricity and light bulbs, especially LED and fluorescent bulbs - these emit unbalanced blue light frequencies that lead to increased oxidative stress, especially within our mitochondria (energy producing organelle within our cells).
 Mitochondrial health is critical to our wellbeing as they produce the energy we need to live and extract the information from the food we eat.
 Neurosurgeon, Dr. Jack Kruse is doing excellent work informing people about the effects light and other EMF's have on our health.
 Essentially our divorce from nature and natural cycles leads to circadian rhythm mismatch and disruption of our homeostatic regulation.
 Blue light at night also reduces our melatonin that then reduces sleep quality and brain regeneration.
 Melatonin is also important for brain detoxification via the glymphatic system.